metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 That being said, it seems the Steelers are real productive once their ground game finds rhythm, which won't be easy to pull off against a Baltimore defense that's emerged in recent weeks as one of the more stouter units against opposing rushers.
 Even though their overall success rate this year only has them rated as a middling rush defense, the past several weeks has shown me they've been improving on an accelerating trajectory.

 I'm still siding with Pittsburgh here, hoping that a slight inferiority complex will be enough to swamp Baltimore's team here and give Mike Tomlin and his men just enough juice to nab victory here.

+It's worth noting that the Steelers are also coming off two straight wins on the road trip, so a lazier performance from them is certainly possible, especially now that Baltimore has to resort to its second-string quarterback.

 ***